 Back above ground, I now headed to where you could technically begin your day, Trocadéro Gardens.
 The Eiffel Tower is getting closer and closer and a visit to the Trocadéro Gardens grants you a great view of the iconic landmark (though you certainly won’t be alone).
 There are a ton of museums scattered around this complex so feel free to look into that if that’s your thing.
 For me, the main attraction was the view but there will be another (and better) spot to see the Eiffel Tower and we’ll get there soon.

 The obvious next thing to do is to cross the River Seine and head to the Eiffel Tower (la Tour Eiffel).
-There’s really not much that I need to add here as pretty much every citizen of the world will recognize this symbol of Paris.
+There’s not much that I need to add here as pretty much every citizen of the world will recognize this symbol of Paris.
 What I should add though is that I’m pretty sure you need to purchase tickets in advance to go up to the viewing decks so check the website for more details.
 The tower itself is 300m tall, a pretty big deal back in 1889 when it was built for the Universal Expo.
 It was actually meant to be dismantled after the expo – can you imagine that?

 On this particular visit, I did not venture up (this will take up a good few hours of your day).
-However, here are some photos from a previous (and cloudy) visit to Paris, when I did play the ultimate tourist in Paris and climbed all the way up to the upper deck.
+However, here are some photos from a previous (and cloudy) visit to Paris, when I did play the ultimate tourist in Paris and climbed up to the upper deck.

 Oh and one more thing, the Eiffel Tower is beautifully lit at night, going from a huge tower of twinkling lights to a good old-fashioned lighthouse.
 Here’s what it looks like as the sun was setting during a warm spring evening in Paris.